 Question 1-1: For scenario 1, do companies agree that it is possible that UE_2a does not know the source layer-2 ID of UE_1 if DCR is transmitted via unicast?

-2.1.2 Scenario 2 (The first PC5-S unicast message is DIRECT LINK AUTHENTICATION REQUEST unicast)
+2.1.2 Scenario 2 (The first PC5-S unicast message is DIRECT LINK AUTHENTICATION REQUEST)

 In this scenario, as shown in the following figure, the DCR message uses broadcast and the DIRECT LINK AUTHENTICATION REQUEST message uses unicast.